124 Christian Street, New Preston, CT 06777

 FAQS & Rules

-Please help us protect the natural beauty and integrity of the preserve by not removing or destroying plants and wildlife.
+Please help us protect the natural beauty and integrity of the preserve by not removing or destroying plants, animals, rocks, minerals or other natural objects.
 Click below to see how you can best help us protect the environment.

 - Leave No Trace.

-- Do not remove or destroy plants and wildlife.
+- Do not remove or destroy plants, animals, rocks, minerals or other natural objects.

 - Open sunrise to sunset, daily.